Blommer Chocolate Company: Aroma

 The former factory in the West Loop area of Chicago was known for sending a chocolate aroma into the air.
 Though the smell was popular among many Chicagoans, in 2006, a nearby condo owner complained to the EPA about the smell, complaining that it violated the Clean Air Act.
 Blommer was not fined, having explained that it was upgrading its filtration system.

 Products

-More than 45% of cocoa beans processed in the United States are processed (into cocoa butter, cocoa solids and chocolate liquor) by Blommer; about 70% of their business is supplying chocolate to various branded companies for use in those companies' own products.
+More than 45% of cocoa beans processed in the United States are processed (into cocoa butter, cocoa powder and chocolate liquor) by Blommer; about 70% of their business is supplying chocolate to various branded companies for use in those companies' own products.

 Blommer's Chocolates Company does not sell directly through retail.
 Another branch of the family owned and operated a retail store located in the front corner of the Chicago manufacturing site until February, 2020, which sold various chocolates and chocolate baking supplies purchased from Blommer and other vendors.